Pratapsingh Rane: Early life

-Rane completed his primary education in SSPMS Boarding school, Pune and later got his BBA degree in the United States.
-He comes from the prominent Maratha family of the Ranes that dominated politics out of their home in the north eastern pocket of Sattari in Goa.
-They have had a set of revolts and peace treaties with the Portuguese while the latter were ruling Goa.
-The family traces their roots to the Rane clan of Marathas.
+Rane comes from the prominent Rane (clan) feudal clan of the Maratha caste that dominated politics in Sattari.
+The clan had a set of revolts and peace treaties with the Portuguese while the latter were ruling Goa.
+He completed his schooling in Shri Shivaji Preparatory Military School (Pune), and later obtained a Bachelor in Business Administration degree in the United States.

-He dominated politics in Goa for the entire decade of the 1980s, and for part of the 1990s.
-His achievements include the launching of the Kadamba Transport Corporation government-run bus transport system in Goa which had a poor transportation system, which could still do with further improvements.
+He dominated politics in Goa throughout the 1980s, and for part of the 1990s.
+His achievements include the launching of the Kadamba Transport Corporation, government-run bus transport system in Goa.
 He started Schools and Colleges in rural areas.

-During his tenure as a Chief Minister, and also the Goa University was established.
-He built a network of all weather roads connecting villages and Towns in Goa.
+During his tenure as a Chief Minister, Goa University was established.
+He built a network of roads connecting villages and towns in Goa.
 Number of Industrial Estates and Industrial Training Institutes were stated during his tenure which helped Goa to industrialise.

 He undertook to build small and big Irrigation Projects in various parts of Goa.
 He is also a founder member of the International Centre Goa and a founder member of Goa Institute of Management, a premier Management Institute in India.